2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in the Great Lakes Region

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $295.

 Cleveland Institute of Art ranked #14 on this year’s Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the large city of Cleveland, CIA is a private not-for-profit college with a fairly small student population.
+Located in the large city of Cleveland, CIA is a private not-for-profit school with a small student population.

 Women make up 71% of the design majors at the school.